bhagyath-badduri/Human-Aware-Robot-Navigation-Nav2/README.md

 Overall, the results showed that local controller selection has a clear effect on path distance, navigation time, obstacle response, and robot behavior near pedestrians.

+For detailed implementation steps, screenshots, terminal commands, performance results, and discussion, please refer to the final project report included in the `report/` folder.

 ## Repository Structure

 ```text